maartenzam/interactive-publication/src/pages/implementations-of-the-grammar-of-graphics.md

 Source: [vega.github.io/vega-lite/examples](https://vega.github.io/vega-lite/examples/point_2d.html)

 <aside>
-🔗 A full introduction to Vega-Lite can be found in <span class='internal-link'><a href='grammar-of-graphics-in-practice-vegalite'>Grammar of graphics in practice: Vega-Lite</a></span>.
+🔗 A full introduction to Vega-Lite can be found in <span class='internal-link'><a href='grammar-of-graphics-in-practice-vega-lite'>Grammar of graphics in practice: Vega-Lite</a></span>.

 </aside>